 You’ll never completely stop your dog from barking.
 And, honestly, you don’t want to.
 Barks can represent signs of distress or alarm in certain situations (for instance, a critical injury).
 You WANT to hear that bark.
 They tell you something’s wrong, either with your dog or the surrounding environment.

 People start losing their cool when dogs cross the line into excessive barking.
 For instance, your dog spends an hour trying to get your attention while you’re working.
 Or they sit under a tree barking at the squirrel that couldn’t care less.
-Your blood pressure climbs into the danger zone, and the neighborhood mutters under their breath.
+As a result, your blood pressure climbs into the danger zone, and the neighborhood mutters under their breath.

 Time to take action.